osamja/my-personal-website/docs/backlog.md

     - Create text component (3 pts)
     Upload markdown file in folder <year><month><date>.
     e.g. when a gallery grid item is clicked
-    - Have a home icon or back button on Sammy Javed header

     - Spike how SASS works with create-react-app build setup
     - Create script that uploads one image a day from a DB that I have.
     - Create a Calendar Gallery component.
 Should allow user to index by year, then month, then day